 Be the bartender.
 Choose one classic cocktail and learn how to make it to perfection.
 Needless to say, this one pairs perfectly with our last suggestion.

 Cook something new.
-Buying ingredients at the local farmers market or seafood stand will still save you plenty compared to dining out.
+Buying ingredients at the local farmers' market or seafood stand will save you plenty of money compared to dining out.

 Take a hike.
 Research a local trail and get moving.

 Read an entire book in two days.
 If this one sounds boring, you might not be choosing the right book.
 Opt for a graphic novel like Lynda Barry’s One Hundred Demons or a collection of short stories like Junot Díaz’s This Is How You Lose Her.

 Head to a coffee shop.
 Bring your latest read or get to work on a project you’ve been meaning to wrap up.

 Orchestrate a game night.
 You can opt for classic games, like Scrabble or Trivial Pursuit, or choose a modern iteration, like Cards Against Humanity.